matteodefelice/ECAD-data-browser/README.md

 The application, based on [Shiny](https://shiny.rstudio.com/), can be run locally using [R](https://www.r-project.org/) or accessed at the following URL: [https://mdefelice.shinyapps.io/ECAD-data-browser/](https://mdefelice.shinyapps.io/ECAD-data-browser/).

-This repository includes also a R script (`create_database.R`) that creates a data frame with all the stations metadata starting from the Source and Stations files available on the [project's website](https://www.ecad.eu//dailydata/predefinedseries.php).
+This repository includes also a R script (`create_database.R`) that creates a data frame with all the stations metadata extracted from the Source and Stations files available on the [project's website](https://www.ecad.eu//dailydata/predefinedseries.php).
 To create the data frame, follow these steps:

 1. Put all the needed txt files in the folder `data` (the directory contains a `README` describing where to download the files)
 2. Run the script (you need R with `tidyverse` and `lubridate` packages)

-At the end, you will have the data structure stored in a serialised R object that can be visualised through the Shiny application (the files can be loaded with the `base::readRDS` and `readr::read_rds` functions).
+At the end, you will have the data structure stored in a serialised R object that can be visualised through the Shiny application (the files can also be loaded with the `base::readRDS` and `readr::read_rds` functions).

 ### License
 All the code here is under license [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).